K-Ibadullaev/py-ssa-lib/README.md

 Welcome to the page of the **py-ssa-lib** package!
 This package contains python implementations of the  **Singular Spectrum Analysis(SSA)** and **Multichannel Singular Spectrum Analysis(MSSA)**.

 It can be used for the time series analysis and forecasting.

 **Please, take a look on the guides for SSA and MSSA which are available in the [corresponding directory](https://github.com/K-Ibadullaev/py_ssa/tree/main/examples_and_guide) !**

+## Mathematical Background
-**NEW:** The [Wiki](https://github.com/K-Ibadullaev/py-ssa-lib/wiki) for the **py-ssa-lib** package is now available and will be periodically updated.
+The [Wiki](https://github.com/K-Ibadullaev/py-ssa-lib/wiki) for the **py-ssa-lib** package is now available and will be periodically updated.
 It contains some theoretical background about the MSSA and SSA.

+## Updates
+**NEW:** The bootstrap prediction intervals are now available both for MSSA and SSA( and other models from other packages, since it is model free).
+Just import **bootstrap_prediction_intervals** from the new module **tools** and pass residuals and forecasted values.

 ## Installation